-The BKSTS 'Samuelson' Award recognises and rewards the efforts & achievements of companies that have embraced technology or enhanced accessibility to ensure that cinema exhibition is available to all people.
+Winner: The BKSTS 'Samuelson' Award recognises and rewards the efforts & achievements of companies that have embraced technology or enhanced accessibility to ensure that cinema exhibition is available to all people.

-The @diversity European 'Access Culture' Award.
+Winner: The @diversity European 'Access Culture' Award.
 Implemented by the European Commission and presented at the EU Culture Forum in Brussels, the awards celebrate innovative ways of using technology to make culture more accessible across Europe.
 More than 250 projects were submitted.

 Winner: The Barco 'Innovation in Cinema' Award.
 Part of the 'Raam Awards', which recognise and reward the efforts & achievements of people working in the UK film industry.

 Winner: The British Telecom 'Remote Workers' Award honours people who manage to run a successful business without an office, using mobile technology.
 Judges selected the winner based on the company that demonstrated how remote working had created the greatest positive impact.

 Finalist: The National Lottery Awards recognise the difference that lottery-funded projects have made to local communities.
 YLC beat hundreds of projects, with many thousands of votes, to make the finals.
 The ceremony was broadcast live, primetime, on BBC1, exposing millions of people to YLC's audience development work, and accessible cinema in general.

 Nominated: Cinema Marketing Campaign of the Year, 2018 Screen Awards.
 Run by Screen International, the awards recognise excellence in UK film marketing, publicity and brand partnerships, acknowledging the teams and individuals that contribute to the success of the British film industry.